shianshiu/trendychat/README.md

 ## Design Philosophy

-Inspired by the design principles of Langchain, Trendychat focuses on efficient data handling and processing.
-However, due to the rapid iteration in model API applications and the challenges of high dependency and maintenance in such environments, Trendychat has been architected with a redesigned approach to reduce dependency issues and ease maintenance.
+Trendychat is partly inspired by the design principles of [Langchain](https://github.com/langchain-ai), especially in the areas of data processing and content management.
+We adopt established methodologies to ensure robust and efficient handling of digital content and data workflows.

+However, recognizing the rapid evolution in model API interactions, chain logic, and agent architectures, Trendychat diverges significantly in these aspects.
+Our library has been designed from the ground up to support flexible, rapid development and easy maintenance.
+We prioritize modularity and low dependency to adapt swiftly to changing requirements and new opportunities in model integration.
+This approach helps in avoiding the maintenance challenges and dependency issues commonly faced in fast-paced development environments.

+By crafting a hybrid design that blends proven principles with innovative practices, Trendychat aims to provide a stable yet adaptable foundation for building and scaling LLM applications.

 ## Architecture Diagram